paypal/cascade/doc/PATTERNS.md

 `object MyServer extends App with MyServiceComponent`) and 1 or more modules for test configuration (e.g. stubbing out the database driver).

-Please see [CAKEPATTERN.md](CAKEPATTERN.md) for thorough details and examples.
+Please see [our cake pattern document](./CAKE_PATTERN.md) for thorough details and examples.

 # Naming
 The following naming conventions were chosen by the Cascade development team: